 Because we were looking to emulate certain characteristics of a tube amp...the epitome of analog...we chose an analog solid state circuit design.
 And the name in solid state analog amp circuits who understands Jazz guitar is Henriksen Amplifiers.
 Over the years we've enjoyed a close working relationship with Peter Henriksen and previously with his Dad, Bud Henriksen, designer of the original JazzAmp™ models.
 Ensue several exchanges of ideas and excited chuckles about the possibilities.
 Didn't take either of us long to agree on a new product development partnership, with us here at SOUNDISLAND driving the project.

 Where to begin?
 Our view is that for Jazz guitar, especially archtops, Bud's approach of a "neutral" flat preamp circuit was wise.
 The idea is to amplify without coloring and do so linearly across all frequencies.
 Somewhere we stumbled on an old Johnny Smith interview where he spoke about this point too adding credence to our gut feeling that we were onto something.
 Plus the Henriksen 5-band EQ is so much more useful than the common 3-band common in other amps.
-Conclusion: Henriksen's electronics needed to stay lock stock and barrel...without changing a thing...other than our Phase Switch!
+Our conclusion: Henriksen's stock electronics are only too logical and needed to stay...without changing a thing...

 However, speakers are anything but ruler flat in their frequency response.
 To make our open back concept work the way we intended would take determination and patience carefully auditioning and gig-testing to find the one speaker which produced THAT classic Jazz voice when mated to the amp's electronics, and yet could also handle the significant power.

 We started with the Eminence Beta 12A that works well in Henriksen's tuned closed back/ported cabinets, but that speaker wasn't a good match in the Alfresco's open back cabinet.
 We then began auditioning several models from Weber, Jensen, Warehouse, Eminence, Fane.
 Swapped speakers in and swapped speakers out, back and forth.
 It was a l-o-n-g methodical process.
-Eventually collecting what seemed like a wall of speakers, we concluded that only a custom speaker made specifically for the Alfresco would deliver THE sound we targeted and the power handling the amp required.
+Eventually collecting what seemed like a wall of speakers [!] we concluded that only a custom speaker made specifically for the Alfresco would deliver THE sound we targeted and the power handling the amp required.
 So our special speaker does.
 Hats off to the kind folks at Weber for working with us.
+We are open to fine tuning your ALFRESCO with other speakers, if appropriate.

 Then too there are all the little details that sets the ALFRESCO apart.
-Like a separate internal compartment for the electronics to prevent rattle when the speaker moves air at volume.
-That Phase switch to help control feedback and provide a different low-mid/high-bass color.
+Like a separate internal compartment for the electronics to prevent rattle when the speaker moves air at volume combining the sonic benefits of a separate head+speaker cabinet with the portability of an all-in-one combo.
 A strong durable leather strap to carry the amplifier.
 Extra large/tall rubber feet to help de-couple the amplifier from the rumbling of a stage.
-Aesthetics [tolex and grille cloth] that are understated and elegant yet say that this amplifier is special.
+Vintage inspired aesthetics [tolex and grille cloth] that are understated and elegant yet say that this amplifier is special.
 Because, in fact, it is.

 And since the ALFRESCO is built to last a lifetime, a protective cover is a requirement.
 Maybe we're overly sensitive to this factor living in the Pacific Northwest corner of the USA where we get a fair share of rain, but we see covers as a necessity rather than an extra cost option.
 Long story short: with the ALFRESCO we include a cover.